 - You've had two or more blood-clotting incidents

-- You're a woman who's had recurrent miscarriages or unexplained pregnancy complications
+- You're a woman who has had recurrent miscarriages or unexplained pregnancy complications

 - You've had blood clots in unusual areas, such as your liver or brain

-Your doctor may refer you to a specialist in genetic disorders (geneticist) or a specialist in blood disorders (hematologist) for testing to determine whether the cause of your blood clots is genetic, and specifically, whether you have the factor V Leiden mutation.
-It's a good idea to be well prepared for your appointment.
-Here's some information to help you get ready, and what to expect from your doctor.
+Your doctor may refer you to a specialist in genetic disorders (geneticist) or a specialist in blood disorders (hematologist) for testing to determine whether the cause of your blood clots is genetic and, specifically, whether you have factor V Leiden.

 What you can do

-- Write down your health history, including your history of blood clots.
-Also include any family history of blood clots or known family members with factor V mutations.
+- List your health history, including your history of blood clots.
+Include any family history of blood clots or known family members with factor V Leiden.

 - Make a list of all medications, vitamins or supplements you're taking, along with the dose for each.